ajlineb/GoodReadMe_Generator/README.md

 ## Contributions

-To contribute you can send an email with ideas on what can be added and improvements!
+n/a

 ## Tests

-Simply run the program using node index.js in the terminal.
+To test the project, in the console type: npm run test

 ## Questions